Best Mermaid Viewer and Editor for Mac in 2026

 No. VS Code's built-in Markdown preview shows Mermaid code fences as plain text.
 Install the free Markdown Preview Mermaid Support extension by Matt Bierner.
 Cursor inherits the same limitation and the same fix — Cursor extensions are VS Code-compatible.

-Which Mac app renders Mermaid fastest?
+Which Mac app previews Mermaid in Finder?

 Can I export Mermaid diagrams to PNG or SVG from a Mac viewer?